Kelli Giddish: 2011–present: Law & Order: Special Victims Unit

 At the end of Season 13 of Law & Order: SVU, she weighed in on her first season, and she said she and Pino received not only a "very warm welcome" from SVU's cast and crew, but saw their respective characters explored more than they could hope for in their first season.
 "They've given me a lot to work with — and I hope they give me more next season," says Giddish.
 "We're still playing 'musical chairs' in terms of partners, and that's a great way to go about exploring the different characters."

 Giddish's castmate Ice-T, who has portrayed Detective Odafin Tutuola since the show's second season, praised both Giddish and Pino in the wake of Meloni's departure: "We had to regroup, like a football team," said Ice-T. "The quarterback changed, but we still had to move the ball down the field.
 And we did well...
 Danny came in, strong.
 Kelli came in, strong.
 And we shut down the doubters."

-On April 16, 2020, Giddish's character was promoted to 2nd grade class detective, in "Solving For The Unknowns".
+On April 16, 2020, Giddish's character was promoted to 2nd grade class detective, in "Solving for the Unknowns".

-Giddish’s final episode was season 24, episode 9 ("And a Trauma in a Pear Tree") in which Rollins married ADA Dominick Carisi Jr. and resigned from the Special Victims Unit to accept an offer to teach at Fordham University.
+Giddish's final episode as a regular cast member was season 24, episode 9 ("And a Trauma in a Pear Tree") in which Rollins married ADA Dominick Carisi Jr. (Peter Scanavino) and resigned from the Special Victims Unit to accept an offer to teach at Fordham University.
+She returned as a special guest star in season 24, episode 22 ("All Pain Is One Malady"), season 25, episode 1 ("Tunnel Blind") and season 25, episode 11 ("Prima Nocta").
+She will return as a series regular for the twenty-seventh season.

 Other works

 In 2011, Giddish appeared in the music video for "Nadine" by Project Jenny, Project Jan.

-In May 2018, Giddish appeared in the music video for “All Love is Lost” by Body Count, Giddish's SVU co-star Ice-T's band, from their 2017 album Bloodlust with Max Cavalera from Soulfly and Cavalera Conspiracy as a special guest.
+In May 2018, Giddish appeared in the music video for “All Love Is Lost” by Body Count, Giddish's SVU co-star Ice-T's band, from their 2017 album Bloodlust with Max Cavalera from Soulfly and Cavalera Conspiracy as a special guest.

 Personal life

 Giddish married Lawrence Faulborn on June 20, 2015, in New Smyrna Beach, Florida.
-She gave birth to the couple's first child, a son named Ludo, in October 2015.
-Giddish gave birth to the couple's second child, a son named Charlie, in November 2018.
-Both of her pregnancies were written into Law & Order: Special Victims Unit.
+She gave birth to the couple's first child, son Ludo, in October 2015, and second child, son Charlie, in November 2018.
 Giddish and Faulborn divorced in 2018.

 On November 7, 2021, Giddish married Beau Richards.
+In June 2023, she gave birth to her third son, the couple's first, Oldie.
+All of her pregnancies were written into Law & Order: Special Victims Unit.